Healthy Homes Assessment Gracefield

 Home Assessments Gracefield for Rental Properties

-There are many concerns to check during a home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of things you should look for when conducting an home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the ceiling insulation need to be topped up or replaced?

-The consequences of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can be extremely costly for landlords and property managers.
-For professional assistance, get in touch today and book your rental property house assessment.
+The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for landlords and property managers.
+For professional assistance, get in touch today to schedule your rental property house evaluation.

 home assessments for rental properties